ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 ![](stats_for_paper_files/figure-markdown_github/turk.zone.type.analysis-1.png)![](stats_for_paper_files/figure-markdown_github/turk.zone.type.analysis-2.png)

-### User behavior: Does auditing speed, etc. influence accuracy
+### User behavior: Does auditing speed, etc influence accuracy

 Below we investigate how user behavior is associated with performance in our turk study.
 The graphs below are more exploratory.
 I am not sure that we can be guaranteed any statistical significance by simply looking at the graphs below.
 We can always formulate hypothesis tests once we narrow down what we want to look at.